“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

-“The alkaline condition is more favourable for a DNA henceforth, the DNA is more stable under alkaline condition while the RNA is not.”
+“The alkaline condition is more favorable for a DNA henceforth, the DNA is more stable under alkaline condition while the RNA is not.”

-The DNA is made up of the manor and minor groove, the minor groove does not allow enzyme binding, thus it is very difficult for nuclease to bind with DNA and destroy it.
+The DNA is made up of the manor and minor groove, the minor groove doesn’t allow enzyme binding, so it is very difficult for nuclease to bind with DNA and destroy it.

 Contrary to this, the RNA is single-stranded and does not have a minor groove structure, a nuclease can attack it easily and destroy it.

-However, RNA broke down and re-synthesis continuously occurs in a cell.
+However, RNA break-down and re-synthesis continuously occur in a cell, faster than DNA.

 “The DNA is less reactive because of the stability provided by the C-H bonds of deoxyribose while the RNA is more reactive due to the O-H bonds of ribose.”

-“A genome- made up of the DNAs contains some methylated DNA as well which can neither be expressed.
-On the other side, none of the RNA sequences is methylated.”
+“A genome- made up of the DNA carries some methylated DNA as well which can neither express.
+On the other side, none of the RNAs is methylated.”

-Another important difference between DNA and RNA is the susceptibility against ultraviolet rays.
+Another important difference between DNA and RNA is the susceptibility to ultraviolet rays.

 The Ultraviolet rays- UV rays are one of the common types of natural mutagens that damages our DNA.